virtushda/DiffTracker/README.md

 ## Screenshots

-💥 **Highlights in 0.6.0: Auto-start recording, persistent review sessions, automation-only tracking, and more flexible WebView opening behavior.**
+💥 **Highlights in 0.6.3: Split VS Code exclude handling, full path display in the changes tree, and confirm-before-revert flows.**

 | Cursor like WebView Unified | Cursor like WebView Split |
 |:---------------:|:--------------:|